classico-trad-ecletico/comparative-histories/chapter.md

 to the comparative histories' premise of time as a teleological arrow, within which only structural change could be meaningful.

-On the other hand, the critical history of architecture today functions in a broad landscape where it interacts with other, more or less disciplinary fields, such as building archaeology, the archaeology or anthropology of architecture, and the study of vernacular built environments.
+On the other hand, critical history now relies partly on primary sources from fields such as building archaeology, the archaeology or anthropology of architecture, and the study of vernacular built environments.
 The points of contact between these quasi-historical disciplines and history proper highlight conflicts between the analytical toolkit drawn from